ICAMS/Kanapy/README.md

 # Installation

-The preferred method to install kanapy is through Anaconda or Miniconda Python distributions.
+The preferred method to install Kanapy is through Anaconda or Miniconda Python distributions.
 If you do not have any, we suggest installing [miniconda](https://docs.conda.io/en/latest/miniconda.html).